Walid-Khalfa/AI-Enterprise-Workflow-Capstone/README.md

 3. **Test-Driven Development**: Iterate on the API considering scale, load, and drift.
 4. **Post-Production Analysis**: Analyze the relationship between model performance and business metrics.

+# Solution Guidance

+Need some guidance with the capstone project solution?
+We have provided two code files that will help.

+* **cslib.py**: A collection of functions that will transform the data set into features you can use to train a model.
+* **model.py**: Provides you with a working solution (i.e., a model) for capstone part 2.

 ### Deployment

 - Prepare the model for deployment with a Flask API for training and prediction.